 When designing a drip irrigation system using drip tape, first identify the number of similar irrigation zones needed.
 Irrigation zones can be based on factors such as type of vegetable crop, total flow available in a given time (see drip tape flow rate), field length and soil texture.
 Once the zones are designed and the drip system is selected, an irrigation schedule must be set up to meet the unique needs of the crop in each zone.
 A properly designed and installed drip system will provide better uniformity for many years and can improve crop production.

-Use the drip tape to ½” drip tubing connector (model ST15) to connect the drip tape to the end of the drip tubing for a single line of drip tape.
+Use the drip tape to 1/2” drip tubing connector (model ST15) to connect the drip tape to the end of the drip tubing for a single line of drip tape.
 This one line can be extended up to 280’ long using the drip soaker tape connector.
-First, connect the ½” drip tubing to the compression side of the connector by pushing and wiggling the 1/2” drip tubing into the adapter end.
+First, connect the 1/2” drip tubing to the compression side of the connector by pushing and wiggling the 1/2” drip tubing into the adapter end.
 Connect the drip soaker tape to the other end by first turning the ring counter-clockwise to expose the barb, then pushing the drip soaker tape over the barb, and finally threading the sleeve clockwise to lock in place.

 b.
 Lay out the 100’ drip soaker tape (model ST100R) near the vegetables row or between two close rows (6”-10” apart).
 Extend the drip tape a few extra feet past the end of the row.

 Additional 1/2” drip tubing may be added to the 5’ section in this kit and used as the main line.
-Lay out the ½” drip tubing perpendicular to the vegetable garden rows.
-Near each row, punch a hole in the 1/2” drip tubing using a tool punch (model D44) and insert the barbed end of the drip soaker tape reducer (model ST13B with pack of 2) into the 1/2” poly tubing.
+Lay out the 1/2” drip tubing perpendicular to the vegetable garden rows.
+Near each row, punch a hole in the 1/2” drip tubing using a tool punch (model D44) and insert the barbed end of the drip soaker tape reducer (model ST13B-pack of two) into the 1/2” poly tubing.
 Connect the drip soaker tape to the other end by first turning the ring counter-clockwise to expose the barb, then pushing the drip soaker tape over the barb, and finally threading the sleeve clockwise to lock in place.
 Lay out the 100’ drip tape near each vegetable row or between two close rows (6”-10” apart).
 Extend the drip tape a few extra feet past the row.

 NOTE: Install the drip soaker tape in straight lines only.

-A report from Cal Poly San Luis Obispo’s Research Center (ITRC) reveals that closely spaced drip emitters can improve salinity, provide a better wetted pattern, and increase crop quality.
+A report from Cal Poly San Luis Obispo’s Research Center (ITRC) reveals that closely spaced drip emitters can improve salinity, provide a better wetted pattern and increase crop quality.